hillaryychan/COMP3141/notes/03_PBT-Lazy-Eval.md

 sumTo n = sumTo (n-1) + n
 ```

-The following program now uses an accumulator value but *still* crashes when given a large number due to **space leak**.
+The following program now uses an accumulator value but *still* crashes when given a large number due to **space leak** (when the program uses more memory than necessary for computation).

 ``` hs
 sumTo' :: Integer -> Integer -> Integer